The ubiquitous orchid: A pandemic project with surprises

 Never let the roots sit in water, because they will rot.

-“Most failures with orchids are because of overwatering,” said Hachadourian.
+“Most failures with orchids are because of overwatering,” Hachadourian said.
 “If the plants are potted in moss, allow it to dry slightly between watering.
 Depending on your conditions, a small amount of water once or twice a week is sufficient to keep the plant moist without being overly wet.”

-Some orchid lovers swear by giving their plants nothing more than an ice cube or two weekly, but Hachadourian says that doesn’t provide enough water for long-term growth.
-He says tepid water is better for them in any case.
+Some orchid lovers swear by giving their plants nothing more than an ice cube or two weekly, but Hachadourian said that doesn’t provide enough water for long-term growth.
+He said that tepid water is better for them in any case.

 You can also fertilize, but sparingly.
 Too much can kill the roots.